benhj/knoxcrypt/README.md

 ### Building the GUI

-Update 30/5/16: If you're a mac user, I highly recommend you try out KnoxCryptOSX -- see [https://github.com/benhj/KnoxCryptOSX](https://github.com/benhj/KnoxCryptOSX).
-Might be a little easier than trying to mess around with Qt compilation and sorting out of the library dependencies etc.
+~~Update 30/5/16: If you're a mac user, I highly recommend you try out KnoxCryptOSX -- see [https://github.com/benhj/KnoxCryptOSX](https://github.com/benhj/KnoxCryptOSX).
+Might be a little easier than trying to mess around with Qt compilation and sorting out of the library dependencies etc.~~

+Update (beginning 2017): I have made KnoxCryptOSX a private repository as its very buggy and lacks the quality of the core infrastructure.
+Having said that, it you really want to give it a go, email me.

-Having said that, the Qt GUI version.... (is currently broken with the recent name changes)
+Having said all the above the Qt GUI version.... (is currently broken with the recent name changes)

 To build the GUI, first make sure that `libknoxcrypt.a` has been built by issuing the command `make lib` in the top-level build-folder.